-Our primary sources of funds are cash flow from our vessels, which operate in the Scorpio Pools, credit facility borrowings and equity offerings.
+Our primary sources of funds are cash flow from our vessels, a number of which operate in the Scorpio Pools, credit facility borrowings and equity offerings.
 Our liquidity and capital needs arise primarily from working capital requirements to operate our fleet, payments to meet or refinance our debt obligations and expenditures for vessel acquisition/construction, as well as to maintain the high quality of our fleet including drydocking and scrubber installations.
 We also make occasional repurchases of shares of our common stock at the sole discretion of management based on market conditions and other factors.

-At June 30, 2020, cash and cash equivalents totaled \$68.3 million and we had approximately \$90.8 million in available and undrawn capacity under our revolving credit facilities.
-We believe that our current cash and cash equivalents balance, available credit under existing credit facilities, as well as our operating cash flows will be sufficient to fund the operation of our fleet as well as other liquidity requirements such as debt repayment and capital expenditures (such as contractual payments for scrubbers and the WTIV).
+At September 30, 2020, cash and cash equivalents totaled \$40.2 million and we had approximately \$73.8 million in available and undrawn capacity under our revolving credit facilities.
+We believe that our current cash and cash equivalents balance, available credit under existing credit facilities, as well as our operating cash flows will be sufficient to fund the operation of our fleet as well as other liquidity requirements such as debt repayment and capital expenditures.